 Continuous learning must be a vital component of our goal to advance children's rights and equality for girls

-Based on its inherent learning strategy, the Plan Academy enables Plan International staff and its partners to gain competencies and practically supports their work with children, young people and communities to create lasting, positive change.
+The Plan Academy enables Plan International staff and its partners to gain competencies supporting their work with children, young people and communities to create lasting, positive change.

-Being a development NGO, the ultimate place we want to see the impact of our learning is with the communities and partners themselves.
-By having better trained Plan International staff operating in these areas the outcome of the projects should also improve.
+Being a development NGO, the ultimate place we want to see the impact of our learning is with the communities.

 It serves as a home to a global learning community for better child rights programming and offers a broad range of courses and modules from working with young people, disaster risk management, tackling exclusion, child protection to facilitating community development.

 In 2015, the Academy was shortlisted for 2 e-learning awards, acknowledging it is unique in the way it gives learners access to quality resources and the ability to connect with each other across continents.

 An independent evalution of the Plan Academy found.

 “the content on the platform reflects well the provision that is normally found outside of the development and humanitarian sectors.
 As such it can be regarded as cutting edge in comparison with what many other organisations are currently providing.”
 (A formative evaluation of the Plan Academy’ by Catherine Russ and John Borton, 10th April 2015. p41)